 Kyoto, the City of Zen – one of the many guises of this intriguing metropolis.
 Short sessions or overnight stays are offered at several temples, principally of the Rinzai school of Zen, to experience meditation, green tea and Zen gardens.
 This is ‘Classic Zen’, as often portrayed in the west and for the west.
 A short train ride from Kyoto, the Head Temple of Obaku Zen can be found.
 A more recent arrival in Japan, this school of Zen has retained many features of its Chinese heritage.
 The two Head Temples of Soto Zen, which has the most temples of any Buddhist school in Japan, are found further afield.
 The machinations of history determined that this school of Zen has a modest presence in Kyoto.
 In my exploration of Zen and the five elements each of these schools has a different story.
 As I’m discovering elsewhere in elemental Japan, their paths merge and diverge in a fascinating and complex way.
 Here is what I have learnt so far, a journey with many connections to Kyoto.

+In order to discover more about the different Zen schools I am reading some of the teachings of the founders, expanded on below.
+A brief history of Zen sets the context for this activity.
 Zen Buddhism came to Japan from China where it is known as Chan.
-Chan Buddhism brought together Taoist/Confucian beliefs and the teachings of Bodhidharma (known as Daruma in Japan), the Indian monk who was the Patriarch of the Zen lineage.
+Chan Buddhism brought together Taoist/Confucian beliefs and the teachings of Bodhidharma (known as Daruma in Japan), the Indian monk who is the Patriarch of the Zen lineage.
 Around 800 years ago the founders of the Soto and Rinzai Schools of Zen (Dogen and Eisai respectively) independently travelled to China, both bringing back Chan teachings to Japan to try and reform Buddhism there.
 The Indian and Chinese influences in Chan/Zen both have strong connections to the five elements (Buddhist and Taoist respectively), ones which I am still trying to unravel in a contemporary context.

 Images of the Indian Patriarch of Zen are commonplace in Japan, and not only in Zen Temples.
 Daruma dolls are distinctive (being ropy-poly in shape), symbolic and have considerable significance.
 They are bought with unpainted eyes – one of them is painted as a wish is made, the other eye if the wish is granted.
 The ability of the dolls to stand upright when pushed over has become synonymous with the popular Japanese phrase “Nana korobi yaoki” meaning “fall down seven times, get up eight”.
 Commonly coloured red, the dolls can also be bought in five (elemental) colours (goshiki).
 It was only recently that I discovered Daruma featured in children’s books as well.

-Another dimension of Zen that I discovered relatively recently, that this time has a strong Chinese influence, is the third and smallest school – Obaku Zen.
+Another dimension of Zen that I discovered relatively recently, that has a strong Chinese influence, is the third and smallest school – Obaku Zen.
 I learnt about this serendipitously through John Dougill’s blog Green Shinto when he introduced Manpukuji, the Head Temple of Obaku Zen.
 It can be reached easily from Kyoto and is well worth visiting.
 John has also written a series of 20 posts on Zen and Shinto which provides much food for thought.
-They introduce another important element of the complex and syncretic nature of Zen and question what represents the heart/soul of Japanese culture – Zen or Shinto?
+The Green Shinto posts introduce another important element of the complex and syncretic nature of Zen and question what represents the heart/soul of Japanese culture – Zen or Shinto?
 It could be both.

 Obaku Zen was established in Japan in the 1600s by a Chinese monk named Ingen (Yinyuan).
 Some commentators write that over time Obaku teachings have become closer to Rinzai Zen, which it shares the same lineage with.
 More can be learnt about these schools on the website of the Joint Council of Japanese Rinzai and Obaku Zen.
 While some similarities are found, many of the monastic customs of the Obaku school remain distinctly those of Ming-dynasty Chinese Zen.
 Manpukuji is where I first came across explicit reference to the five elements in a Zen Temple.
 Not surprisingly in this instance it was the five Chinese elements of earth, water, fire, metal and wood.

-In a different context, reference to Buddha’s Heart and Buddha Nature is made in the article ‘The Epic of Tea‘ written by Daniel Kane.
-Published in 1987 in the first issue of the Kyoto Journal he uses Zen as an exemplar to explore the spiritual and mythological aspects of the formal tea ceremony.
-The article extensively covers the five (Chinese) elements/phases – it is the best overview I have read.
+Zen and the matcha tea ceremony are inextricably linked.
+‘The Epic of Tea‘ by Daniel Kane uses Zen as an exemplar to explore the spiritual and mythological aspects of the formal tea ceremony.
+The article extensively covers the five (Chinese) elements/ phases – it is the best overview I have read.
 For those interested in reading the full article, the relevant issue (shown below) can still be purchased online.
 If you would like to read even more about the tea ceremony and the five elements, my impressions are shared in the post ‘Time for more tea‘.

 Both the Kyoto Journal article on Zen and tea, and another reference to the five (Chinese) elements being ‘within himself’ in Rinzai Zen, eventuated through my membership of Writers in Kyoto (WiK).
 Ken Rodgers, a founder of the Kyoto Journal and a WiK member, gave me the tea article.
 The second lead was thanks to Norman Wadell who I met at a WiK event in May 2017.
 Norman is the world expert on Hakuin, a Japanese monk credited with the modern revival of the Rinzai school of Zen in the 1700s and its most prominent teacher.